-NOTE: student must be awarded financial aid before application can be processed.
+Student must be awarded financial aid before an application can be processed

 The Direct PLUS (Parent) Loan is available to parents of dependent, undergraduate students who are attending at least half-time (6 units) each semester, and who have received a financial aid award.